bryanedds/Nu/STANDARD.md

 **An F\# Code Standard for FPWorks Repository.**
 -

-**First, a quick blurb on what people often don't get about code standards -**
+**First, a quick assertion on what does, and does not, make a good code standard -**

-What people don't seem to understand is that good code standards aren't designed to be used as blunt instruments to foist upon others one's own stylistic preferences.
-Instead, they're about finding the fewest, simplest, and least  inhibiting rules that enable people to be consistent with each another (and even themselves!).
-In that way, code standards are more about following an informed reasoning process to its logical conclusion than about executing a war of attrition to pursue a stylistic cultural imperialism.
+Creating a good code standard is not about foisting upon others one's own stylistic preferences.
+Instead, it's about finding the fewest, simplest, and least inhibiting rules that enable people to be consistent with each other.
+In that way, creating a code standard is about following an informed reasoning process to its logical conclusions rather than executing a war of attrition to pursue a stylistic cultural imperialism.

-*Without reason in a decision-making process, all disagreements devolve into wars of passion... to be ended satisfactorily only by attrition... and to be relived anew by each succeeding generation.*
+More generally, the key to a good standard of any sort is following a well-reasoned decision-making process. *For without reason in a decision-making process, all disagreements devolve into wars of passion... to be ended satisfactorily only by attrition... and to be relived anew by each succeeding generation.*

 **A) Correctness**